distributed-system-analysis/pbench/docs/API/V1/login.md

 # `POST /api/v1/login`

-Describe the Pbench Server V1 API to authenticate a user.
+This API generates an HTTP authentication token for a registered Pbench Server user.

 __TBD__